 PTSD Assist for Veterans

-Our custom-trained service dogs can assist veterans with mobility challenges or traumatic brain injury and help them cope with the symptoms of PTSD by waking them from nightmares, interrupting flashbacks, creating space around them in public places to relieve anxiety, and more.
+Our highly skilled service dogs can assist veterans who have PTSD by waking them from nightmares, interrupting flashbacks, creating space around them in public places to reduce anxiety, and providing devoted companionship.